-"Bear Publications," in spite of its rather generic-sounding name, is a specialized publisher--in three different ways:
+"Bear Publications," in spite of its rather generic-sounding name, is a specialized publisher--in two different ways:

-2. We are a Christian publisher.
+1. We are a Christian publisher.
 "Christian" can mean a lot of things potentially, but we mean it in a broad sense.
 Stories that specifically defame Christianity are not welcome unless they have some other extraordinary merit.
-A general alignment with Christian morality is appreciated in a story, but we are willing to publish stories with zero detectable "Christian" content or morality at all, especially if such a story is not metaphorically trying to poke Christianity in the eye with a stick or is blatantly or subtly promoting other religions.
+A general alignment with Christian morality is appreciated in something we publish, but we are willing to publish stories or non-fiction with zero detectable "Christian" content or morality at all, especially if they are not specifically against Christianity or are blatantly or subtly promoting other religions.
 Stories resonate with moral messages in myriad ways, but sometimes a tale, especially a short story, can be read in multiple ways and winds up being essentially amoral.
 Amoral is fine if it's a good story.

 Amoral is fine but immoral is not.
 We do not publish erotica and generally prefer clean fiction over graphic profanity and violence.
 But there is no specific content checklist or doctrinal test for stories we consider for publication.
 Writing is an art and the rules are variables, not fixed integers.
 Stories in which some sexuality is included or some graphic language or violence will not be ruled out in advance.
 If such situations are integral to the story and make internal sense, especially if they are part of an overall positive theme, they may be something we want to publish.
 We feel we know what is "too much" when we see it.